-Purpose To enhance and protect land best suited for non-intensive agriculture of relatively low production on relatively large parcels, by establishing densities and parcel sizes that are conducive to continued agricultural production Corresponding Zoning District(s) Land Extensive Agriculture (LEA) Principally Permitted Use Production of food or fiber, including, but not limited to, grazing, farm animal husbandry, outdoor row crop production with essential support uses including incidental preparation, and limited farm-related residential development) Minimum Parcel Size Land divisions shall be permitted only for the purpose of increasing or enhancing agricultural production and must result in a minimum parcel size of 640 acres.
-Allowable residential density One single-family residence per 160 acres or one per parcel, if a parcel is less than 160 acres, when supporting agricultural uses onsite.
-Other Residential Uses Iential Other agricultural-related dwelling units that do not count toward density, such as agricultural employee units and farm family dwellings, are allowed.
-In no case shall th total number of permanent residential units exceed four units per parcel Designation Criteria A Land Use Map Amendment to apply the Land Extensive Agriculture land use designation requires a Local Coastal Plan Amendment, subject to certification by the California Coastal Commission, and must meet the standards in Chapter 3 of the California Coastal Act, be consistent with other policies of the Local Coastal Plan, and meet one or more of the following criteria: Soil and water are adequate for livestock grazing or other crop production.
+Purpose To enhance and protect land best suited for non-intensive agriculture of relatively low production on relatively large parcels, by establishing densities and parcel sizes that are conducive to continued agricultural production Corresponding Zoning District(s) Land Extensive Agriculture (LEA) Principally Permitted Use Agriculture (may include grazing, farm animal husbandry, outdoor row crop production with essential support uses including incidental preparation, and limited farm-related residential development) Minimum Parcel Size Land divisions shall be permitted only for the purpose of increasing or enhancing agricultural production and must result in a minimum parcel size of 640 acres.
+Allowable residential density One single-family residence per 160 acres or one per parcel, if a parcel is less than 160 acres Other Residential Uses Other units that do not count toward density, such as agricultural employee units and farm family dwellings, may be allowed In no case shall the total number of residential units exceed four units per parcel Designation Criteria A Land Use Map Amendment to apply the Land Extensive Agriculture land use designation requires a Local Coastal Plan Amendment, subject to certification by the California Coastal Commission, and must meet the standards in Chapter 3 of the California Coastal Act, be consistent with other policies of the Local Coastal Plan, and meet one or more of the following criteria: Soil and water are adequate for livestock grazing or other crop production.
 Most parcel sizes in the area are greater than 60 acres.
 Existing or historic use for livestock grazing, dairy ranching, hay or similar forage crop.